brijeshpanchal1618/EDA-Project/README.md

   * Hardik Zala

 ## Project Description:
-We are detecting credit card fraud from [kaggle dataset](https://www.kaggle.com/datasets/dumburanjith/house-sales-prediction-and-classification).
+We are understanding the housing market from [kaggle dataset](https://www.kaggle.com/datasets/dumburanjith/house-sales-prediction-and-classification).
 We first clean the data, analyse the data and do data visualization.